-A replacement behavior is an action that is absolutely incompatible with a targeted behavior you would like to extinguish.
+A replacement behavior is an action that is absolutely incompatible with a target behavior you would like to extinguish.

-If this “new” behavior is in taking place, then the “old” behavior cannot occur or co-exist.
+If this “new” behavior is taking place, then the “old” behavior cannot occur or co-exist.

-Is there another way (replacement) to having these needs met?
+Is there another way (replacement) to have these needs met?